10XGenomics/fastq_set/SLFE-notes.md

   - Can we do type-driven interface & get rid of JSON handling?
   - Martian code-gen?
   - What would the simplest possible stage definition look like?

+## Read Container

+From the FASTQs:
+- 4 read parts w/ (header, seq, qual)
+- which read is which (i1 / i2 / r1 / r2)

+Where the read came from:
+- Gem Group (unique int)
+- SAM Read Group: (flowcell, lane, sample, library)

+- reads from the same Gem Group can be in different read groups
+- reads from different libraries can have the sample Gem group
+- any relationship constraints on sample <--> Gem group relation?

+Barcode:

+enum {
+  Invalid(gem_group, seq)
+  Valid(gem_group, seq)
+}

+- single sort order for all reads with or without a valid barcode.
+- Sort by Invalid/Valid, Gem_group, Seq.
+Provide methods to get ranges with particular partitioning.
+(Tie in to shardio?)
+- for shardio compat it needs to be self-contained (ie no references).
+- can it be a fixed-size type (no vector allocation?)?? - otherwise it needs to be generic.
+Should be OK to fix at 16bp for the forseeable future.

+- how to handle double-barcode Maverick scheme?
+(Ignore for now)